June 6, 2019 / Blog / ilcorp

 Occupational therapy can help with abilities that have been lost, such as memory, problem-solving, social skills and safety awareness.
 Speech therapy can help with regaining the ability to speak, listen and write.
 While physical wellness is often top of mind during stroke recovery treatment, emotional impact is important to address as well.
 Emotional therapy includes stroke support groups for survivors and their families.
 In some cases, further counseling may be helpful in case stroke causes personality changes or other concerns.

-Resort-style Rehabilitation Services at Immanuel Lutheran Communities
+Resort-style Rehabilitation Services at Immanuel Living

-Immanuel Lutheran Communities offers short-term rehabilitation services at our vibrant senior living community in Kalispell, MT.
+Immanuel Living offers short-term rehabilitation services at our vibrant senior living community in Kalispell, MT.
 You’ll find private suites with flat-screen TVs and European showers, a well-equipped fitness center and concierge service at The Retreat, our comfortable short-term rehabilitation and post-acute care center.
 Contact us today to discover and learn more about our restorative care offered in a compassionate setting.